CARC 90 Active

 Cause Frequency

-Non-formulary drug cost differential The patient requested or the provider prescribed a brand-name or non-formulary drug, and the patient is responsible for the cost difference between the dispensed drug and the formulary alternative Most Common
+Non-formulary drug ingredient cost excess The prescribed medication is not on the payer's formulary, and the patient is responsible for the difference between the billed ingredient cost and the formulary tier allowance Common

 How to Resolve